| | |

 trains going by a few blocks away on the monitor before we hear

+them normally.
 By contrast, I had a tin toy clock that played "Hickory Dockory

 Dock" when I turned a crank.
 (There was a rubber belt inside